userfrosting/learn/09.routes-and-controllers/05.client-input/01.validation/docs.md

 $schema = new RequestSchema('schema://requests/contact.yaml');
 ```

 Notice that we've used the `schema://` stream wrapper, rather than having to hardcode an absolute file path.
 This allows UserFrosting to automatically scan the `schema/` subdirectories of each loaded Sprinkle for `contact.yaml`, and using the version found in the most recently loaded Sprinkle.

 ### Generating Client-side Rules

-To automatically generate a set of client-side rules compatible with the [jQueryValidation](https://jqueryvalidation.org/) plugin, pass the `RequestSchema` object and your site's `MessageTranslator` object to the `JqueryValidationAdapter` class:
+To automatically generate a set of client-side rules compatible with the [jQueryValidation](https://jqueryvalidation.org/) plugin, pass the `RequestSchema` object and your site's `Translator` object to the `JqueryValidationAdapter` class:

 ```php
 // This line goes at the top of your file